Life after traumatic injury can be challenging

 Your injury does not need to have been sustained during combat, it could have happened during a training exercise or have been due to an accident or illness whilst serving.

 Am I eligible to join Blesma?

-- If you have lost a limb or use of a limb or sight of an eye through traumatic incident other than through service-related causes or if you are of civilian status and have lost a limb or sight of an eye as a result of War Service or enemy action you are or may be eligible for Membership.
+- If you have lost a limb, or use of a limb through traumatic incident or sight of an eye other than through service-related causes or if you are of civilian status and have lost a limb or sight of an eye as a result of War Service or enemy action you may be eligible for Membership.

 What Can Blesma Do For you?

 Members have helped each other since the very first days of Blesma following World War One.
 This lies at the heart of what we do and applies our knowledge of Members’ shared experiences; of traumatic injury, recuperation and eventual stability.

 Being a Member of Blesma gives you and your family access to this fellowship and much more:

 - Advice and information on orthotics, prosthetics, mobility aid provision, benefits and the War Pension Compensation Scheme.

 - Financial assistance in the form of grants to help with the additional costs and hardships of living with disability.

 - A year-round calendar of activities; our comprehensive range of activities and courses stretches from the cerebral to the adrenaline fuelled and includes breaks for couples and families.